2021 Vault Rankings

 About MoloLamken LLP

-In just over a decade of existence, MoloLamken has quickly made a name for itself among the heavy hitters of boutique litigation shops.
+In just over a decade of existence and with just 40 attorneys, MoloLamken has quickly made a name for itself among the heavy hitters of boutique litigation shops.
 With offices in three of the country’s major metropolises—New York, Chicago, and Washington, DC—MoloLamken’s attorneys focus on complex business litigation, white collar criminal defense, and intellectual property.

 Superstar attorneys Steven Molo and Jeffrey Lamken took a gamble and left prestigious and well-established BigLaw firms to start their own boutique and did so at a rather perilous moment: in October of 2009, in the midst of the recession.
 Molo had spent more than five years as a litigation partner at Shearman & Sterling.
 He’d been a senior litigator and member of the Executive Committee of Winston & Strawn prior to that, and he had begun his career as a prosecutor in Chicago.
 Meanwhile, Lamken was busy heading the Supreme Court and Appellate Practice at Baker Botts, after serving as an Assistant to the Solicitor General.
 The two met representing Morgan Stanley during its successful hundred billion-dollar appeal against financier Ron Perelman and bonded over a mutual belief that complex litigation would be more efficiently carried out by eliminating unnecessary overhead.
 Thus, the small firm with a flexible billing structure—charging clients primarily based upon the results achieved rather than the hours billed—was born.